jh3nd3rs0n/argmatey/README.md

 ArgMatey is a Java command line argument parsing library that has the following features:

-**Annotations for fields and methods to define and receive results from parsing.** The following is an example:
+**Annotations for methods to define and receive results from parsing.** The following is an example:

 ```java